orhangazi/orhan-s-steamer-website/README.md

 # orhan's steamer website
 **Customuzable steamer website for streamers.**

-Usefull, simple and elegant interface.
+Usefull, simple and elegant interface
+No need database
-Watch your live stream on your website.
+Watch your live stream on your website
-Add the poll for which game play on stream.
+Add the poll for which game play on stream
-Add Countdown for the your stream.
+Add Countdown for the your stream
-Add your calendar.
+Add your calendar
-Add your sponsors and biography.
+Add your sponsors and biography
-Add your social networks.
+Add your social networks

+##How to use